pcordone/CS573-Fall-2021-project/README.md

 Week 12
 * Code a heatmap of the binned data above.
 Add a drop down selection for choosing kVAR and kW.
 * Try facet visualization of above by AG or I may try concentric heatmaps of above by AG.
-* Incorporate the d3 library into the javascript template for preprocessing the data that Prof. Kelleher sent me to create a grouping/binning preprocessor of the 15 minute aggregate dataset into 15 minute and 60 minute statistical summary data such as average kW, min kW, max kW for each period.
+* Incorporate the d3 library into the javascript template for preprocessing the data that Prof. Kelleher sent me https://github.com/curran/data/blob/gh-pages/pew/religion/rawDataToCSV.js to create a grouping/binning preprocessor of the 15 minute aggregate dataset into 15 minute and 60 minute statistical summary data such as average kW, min kW, max kW for each period https://github.com/pcordone/dataToSummaryCSV.
 Preprocessing the data greatly reduces the size of the input file.
 Meet with Prof. Kelleher to troubleshoot and resolve bugs.
 Utilize the new summary dataset in my visualization and get it to render.
 * Fix the bug where dates are in UTC and I was creating date objects in EDT (that's why the usage data was shifted 5 hours into the past).

 Week 13